 Psychiatry is the fifth largest medical specialty in the UK.
 Consultant psychiatrists comprise 4.5% of the mental health workforce and 10.5% of the total NHS consultant workforce (Health and Social Care Information Centre, HSCIC 2014).
 Most areas of psychiatry have seen considerable growth in the consultant workforce in the last ten years, and old age psychiatry is no exception.
-In 2003 there were 382 old age psychiatrists in post and by 2013 this had risen to 600, showing a 57% growth.
 Old age psychiatry has shown the largest growth of all the psychiatry specialties.
 CfWI analysis based on HSCIC, 2014).

 Where to look for vacancies

-Specialist medical psychotherapy training is open to those who may want to train flexibly on a less than full-time basis (LTFT).
+Specialist old age psychiatry training is open to those who may want to train flexibly on a less than full-time basis (LTFT).
 You can request and apply for this after you have been offered the job.
 Restrictions apply.
-Link to our new article on LTFT

 Recruitment into specialist psychiatry training (excluding Northern Ireland) is coordinated by Health Education North West.